Saab takes green technology to new depths

 "This is where Sabertooth fits in perfectly.
 It is an unmanned hybrid underwater vehicle ideal for offshore survey, IMR, environmental monitoring, inspection of installations, infrastructure on the sea floor and hydro power plant tunnels in autonomous mode.
 Its strong, compact format and the built-in flexibility qualify it as a key resource during construction phases as well as for long-term service and maintenance assignments.
 It can perform anything from routine duties to more complex tasks at depths of up to 3,000 metres.
 It can be equipped with both acoustic and optical sensors as well as a wide range of tools.
 ‘A bit like a Swiss Army knife’, as one customer put it,” says Peter Erkers, Sales Director at Saab.

-Today, underwater projects often use remote-controlled hydraulic vehicles which are associated with environmental challenges, especially in view of the carbon footprints left behind by supply vessels and the risk of oil leakage from their hydraulic systems.
+Today, underwater projects often use remote-controlled hydraulic vehicles deployed from large surface vessels, which are associated with environmental challenges, especially in view of the carbon footprints left behind by the supply vessels and the risk of oil leakage from their hydraulic systems.

 Pushing underwater boundaries

 Sabertooth, on the other hand, is an electrically powered lightweight hybrid underwater vehicle designed to reduce human, technical and environmental risks.
 The small size, tether-free operational capability and six-degrees-of-freedom-of-movement manoeuvrability ensure easy and safe access within and around complex structures.